Who We Are

 A BCom graduate from the U of A with a major in strategic management and organization, Sarah brings her passion for event planning and design to the DRIFCan board.
 When not at work, she enjoys travelling, spin classes, and spending time with friends and family.

-Rick Tiedemann, Board Member
+Jesse Meyer, Board Member